 SNSC typically hosts the Introduction to Community Coaching course on the first weekend of December.
 The Community Coaching course will follow within 4 weeks on a weekend.
-Check the club website for upcoming course dates.
+View the Coaching page for upcoming course dates.

 Once you have completed the coaching courses, you can complete the online Making Ethical Decisions test at any time.

 To move from a status of trained to a status of certified, you must:

 - Complete a minimum of 20 hours of coaching

 - Particpate in some kind of season wind-up, ski tournament or other age-appropriate FUNdamental special activity

 - Have either the club Head Coach, Rabbits SDP Coordinator, or other SNSC Director sign the form

 Coaches will be further supported by annual Coaching Refresher clinics with the Club Head Coach.
 Coaches will also have the opportunity to do small group and/or one-on-one mentoring with the Head Coach to further develop their coaching skills.

 Cross Country Canada (CCC) details about coaching qualifications

 Coaches must have completed the Introduction to Community Coaching workshop